Chris-Christian/PortSwigger-labs-writeups/Cross-site scripting (XSS)/readme.md

 - DOM XSS in AngularJS expression with angle brackets and double quotes HTML-encoded
 - Reflected DOM XSS
 - Stored DOM XSS
+- Reflected XSS into HTML context with most tags and attributes blocked
 - ...more labs in progress

 ---